Shifts-Project/shifts/weather/README.md

 ## Task

 Predict the output temperature given a set of weather features.
-Refer to (cite paper) for more detail about the task.

 ## Getting Started